benckx/ouistiti/README.md

 ## Camera Speed

-Implement the following interface and pass it as parameter of `CameraManager` to customize the movement speed.
+Implement the following interface and pass it as parameter of `CameraManager` to customize the movement speed (excluding the `tpf`).

 ```kotlin